Organic superconductor: More organic superconductors

 Next to the three major classes of organic superconductors (SCs) there are more organic systems becoming superconducting at low temperatures or under pressure.
 A few examples follow.

 TTP-based SCs

 TMTTF as well as BEDT-TTF are based on the molecule TTF (tetrathiafulvalene).
-Using TTP (tetrathiapentalene) as basic molecules one receives a variety of new organic molecules serving as cations in organic crystals.
-And some of them are superconducting.
+Using tetrathiapentalene (TTP) as basic molecules one receives a variety of new organic molecules serving as cations in organic crystals.
+Some of them are superconducting.
 This class of superconductors was only reported recently and investigations are still under process.

 Phenanthrene-type SCs

 Instead of using sulfated molecules or the fairly big Buckminster fullerenes recently it became possible to synthesize crystals from the hydrocarbon picene and phenanthrene.
 Doping the crystal picene and phenanthrene with alkali metals such as potassium or rubidium and annealing for several days leads to superconductivity with transition temperatures up to 18 K. For AxPhenanthrene, the superconductivity is possible unconventional.
 Both phenanthrene and picene are called phenanthrene-edge-type polycyclic aromatic hydrocarbon.
 The increasing number of benzene rings results in higher Tc.